On thin local sets of the Gaussian free field: Introduction

 \section{Introduction}

 The Gaussian Free Field (GFF) is the natural analogue of Brownian motion when the time-set is replaced by a $d$-dimensional open domain $D$.
 The GFF is a fundamental object in probability and statistical physics.
-In two dimensions its geometry is closely related to many other key objects such as Stochastic Loewner Evolutions \cite{Dub,MS1,SchSh2}, Conformal Loop Ensembles \cite{ ASW2,MS}, Liouville Quantum Gravity \cite{JA2,DS}, Quantum Loewner Evolutions \cite{MSQLE,MSQLE2} and Loop Soups \cite{LJ, Titus, QW}; note that the relation to loop-soups is in fact not restricted to the two-dimensional GFF.
+In two dimensions, its geometry is closely related to many other key objects such as Stochastic Loewner Evolutions \cite{Dub,SchSh2,MS1}, conformal loop ensembles \cite{MS,ASW2}, Liouville quantum gravity \cite{DS,JA2,APS}, quantum Loewner evolutions \cite{MSQLE,MSQLE2} and Brownian loop soups \cite{LJ, Titus, QW,ALS2}; note that the relation to loop soups is in fact not restricted to the two-dimensional GFF.

-Unlike Brownian motion, when $d \ge 2$, the GFF is not a continuous function; it is only defined as a random generalized function from $D$ into $\R$.
-However, the GFF shares many of the Brownian motion's properties and in particular its Markov property; loosely speaking, the spatial Markov property of the GFF is that for any deterministic closed set $A$ the distribution of the GFF in the complement of $A$ is equal to the sum of the harmonic extension of the values of the GFF on $\partial A$ with an independent GFF in $D \setminus A$.
+Unlike Brownian motion, when $d \ge 2$, the GFF is not a continuous function; it can only be defined as a random generalised function from $D$ into $\R$.
+However, the GFF has many properties analogue to those of the Brownian motion.
+In particular, it has a spatial Markov property.
+The spatial Markov property of the GFF states that for any deterministic closed set $A$ the distribution of the GFF in $D\backslash A$ is equal to the sum of the harmonic extension of the values of the GFF on $\partial A$, and an independent GFF in $D \setminus A$.
 Just as in the one-dimensional case, this Markov property can be upgraded into a strong Markov property, where the above decomposition holds also for some random sets $A$.
-Such multivariate Markov properties were first studied in the 70s and 80s \cite{Roz}, and recently reinterpreted and applied in the two-dimensional imaginary geometry framework \cite{MS1,SchSh2}.
-These sets, called local sets in \cite {SchSh2,MS1}, play roughly the same role, in the higher-dimensional setting, as stopping times; more precisely, the local set $A$ is the analogue of the interval $[0,\tau]$ when $\tau$ is a one-dimensional stopping time.
+Such multivariate Markov properties were first studied in the 70s and 80s \cite{Roz}, and recently reinterpreted and applied in the two-dimensional imaginary geometry framework \cite{SchSh2,MS1}.
+These sets, called local sets in \cite {SchSh2, MS1}, play roughly the same role, in the higher-dimensional setting, as stopping times; more precisely, the local set $A$ is the analogue of the interval $[0,\tau]$ when $\tau$ is a one-dimensional stopping time.
 The notion of local sets makes sense and is natural for the GFF in any dimension, even if so far it has only been used when $d=2$.